 All coaches receive an email with a sample test immediately after registration.
 The file is a previous test so that students learn the format.
 Books are available from our past tournaments.
 You may also want to purchase books from our online competition for additional questions.
-We also sell books from Edward Zaccaro.
-Those will be mailed out immediately upon registration.
-We highly recommend joining our online competition during the year so that you receive materials and free Power Points that prepare you for any tournament.
+We also sell books from Edward Zaccaro that teach problem solving strategies.
+We highly recommend joining our online competition during the year so that you receive coach materials and free Power Points that prepare you for any tournament.

 The tournaments are listed on our on-site tournaments page http://perennialmath.com/onsite-tournament and there is a link beside each tournament.
 Once the teacher clicks on the registration, school information is entered and then each team of 5 students is entered.
 An invoice and practice test is emailed immediately to every coach that signs up.
 Parents may register their child if the school is not participating.
 IF you are a parent registering a student, just leave the other 4 student blanks empty.

 Schools may enter as many teams as they like at each grade level.
 It is important to register early though so that we do not run out of space at the facility that is hosting.